chop-dbhi/scds/README.md

 #### `get`

 Get the current state of the object.
+Use the `-version` or `-time` option to get a particular revision.

 ```
 get <key>